What Is the Student Away at School Discount?

 • Someone attends college full-time

-• The driver going away is 22 years old or younger
+• The student going away is 22 years old or younger

 Note: the requirements above are from the III and may not reflect your car insurance provider’s rules.
-How you can qualify will depend on your insurer’s requirements.
+How you can qualify for student discounts will depend on your insurer’s requirements.

-Most of the national auto insurers offer some form of savings when a driver on the policy goes away to college and leaves the car at home.
+Most of the national auto insurance companies offer discounts to college students that leave the car at home when attending school.
 But their programs aren’t all the same.
-Each provider may offer a different amount of savings and have its own rules to qualify.
+Each insurer may offer a different amount of savings and have its own rules to qualify.

-Below is a list of the major companies offering a student away discount and details about their programs:
+Below is a list of the major companies offering away-from-home student savings when your young scholar lives at school, as well as details about their programs:

 Allstate

-Allstate offers a resident student discount reduces insurance rates for families with a dependent living at school.
-Your savings will vary depending on many factors.
-To qualify, the school must be at least 100 miles home.
+Allstate offers a resident student discount to families with a dependent living away at school.
+How much it lowers your rates will vary depending on many factors.
+To qualify, the college or university must be at least 100 miles home.

 Progressive

-The Progressive distant student program is for family members with a driver on the policy residing at school without a car.
+Progressive offers a similar reward called the distant student discount for families with a child residing away at school without access to a car.
 How much it lowers insurance rates varies by customer.
-Progressive does not offer this in California.
+Progressive does not offer this perk in California.
 To qualify, the driver must be:

-• Attending a school that’s at least 100 miles from home
+• Attending a school that’s at least 100 miles away from home

 • 22 years old or younger